xonsh/xonsh/docs/tutorial_hist.rst

 First, the original ``'replay'`` environment is loaded and will be merged with the current ``'native'`` environment.
 How the environments are merged or not merged can be set at replay time.
-The default is for the current native environment to take precendence.
+The default is for the current native environment to take precedence.
 Next, each input in the environment is executed in order.
 Lastly, the information of the replayed history file is printed.

 Let's walk through an example.
 To begin with, open up xonsh and run some simple commands, as follows.